This Caramel and Chocolate Marshmallow Cream Pie is loaded with decadent layers of caramel, peanuts, and chocolate marshmallow cream!

 - Let mixture cool slightly then add it on top of the chocolate layer on the pie crust.

-- Add marshmallow cream, milk, and 1 1/3 cup chocolate into saucepan and heat on low until melted.
+- Add marshmallow cream, milk, vanilla extract, and chocolate into a saucepan and heat on low until melted.
 Stir continually to prevent scorching.

 - Let mixture cool.